Auto Accidents Involving Bikes

 If you adhere to these guidelines, then the likelihood you will be at fault in an accident is slim.
 This, however, is cold comfort if you are struck by a car.
 As was previously mentioned, accidents between a car and a bicycle can often lead to paralysis or even death.
 However, more minor accidents can lead to broken bones (especially ribs, legs, and arms) as well as severe head injuries including concussions and brain trauma.

 If you or a loved one are injured in a bicycle/car accident and the car driver is deemed at fault, then you can receive compensation to cover an array of damages including medical bills, lost salary due to missing work, and pain and suffering.
 However, some states (including Florida) treat car accidents lawsuits under a “no-fault” system.
 In this case, the bicyclist’s insurance company has to cover the medical bills and lost wages, even if the car driver was at fault in the wreck.
 Under this law, the driver can only be held financially liable if a “serious injury” threshold is met by the plaintiff.
 If it is simply a bump that results in a broken bicycle or broken bone, then the serious injury threshold hasn’t been met.
 However, it is possible to file a lawsuit against a car driver if the accident resulted in permanent injury (such as paralysis), significant and permanent scarring or disfigurement, and death.
 As to whether or not an injury meets this threshold, it is basically up to the court to decide.
-That is why it is so important to consult with an attorney who is experienced at this type of suit who can help you determine if you have a case or not.
+That is why it is so important to consult with a Fort Lauderdale personal injury attorney who is experienced at this type of suit who can help you determine if you have a case or not.

 A lawsuit involving a car versus bicycle accident can be a complex and difficult endeavor.
-The lawyers at Wolf & Pravato are well experienced with this type of work and are available to help you determine what your rights are in such a case.
+The lawyers at Law Offices of Wolf & Pravato are well experienced with this type of work and are available to help you determine what your rights are in such a case.
 Contact them for a consultation so that they can inform you of your rights.